The Grade I listed Cascade has been a highlight of the Chatsworth Garden for more than three centuries.

 Celebrating the Cascade

-In spring 2023, our charity, the Chatsworth House Trust, was awarded funding from The National Lottery Heritage Fund (NLHF) to help kick-start our 'Celebrating the Cascade' restoration project.
+In spring 2023, the Chatsworth House Trust, was awarded funding from The National Lottery Heritage Fund (NLHF) to help kick-start the 'Celebrating the Cascade' restoration project.

 In addition to essential repairs to preserve the structure, a key element of the project will be a public outreach programme designed to make the Cascade, and the whole Chatsworth Garden, feel more accessible and exciting to visitors and learners of all ages and with a wide range of needs.